Visit Chile | The Perfect Patagonia Itinerary for a Long Weekend

 This past weekend I took a trip from Santiago down to the south of Chile to explore Patagonia.
 I was only there for a few days but I was still able to see so much!
-Even if you don’t have much time to spare, or you can’t afford to go on the W trek, I highly suggest still visiting Patagonia anyway.
+Even if you don’t have much time to spare, or you can’t afford to go on the W trek or the O trek, I highly suggest still visiting Patagonia anyway.
 Here’s how I planned the perfect Patagonia Itinerary for my long weekend away.

 This post contains affiliate links.
 Should you decide to purchase something from one of my affiliates I will receive a small commission at no extra cost to you.
 Check out my Affiliates Page for more info.

+The beginning of my Patagonia Itinerary started off in Punta Arenas.
 Punta Arenas is a small, windy town almost at the most southern tip of Chile.
 It was cold and the skies were grey but Punta Arenas was charming and the perfect spot to stay while I explored the surrounding areas.

 I ended up texting a woman I met when I was in Pucón, who lives in Punta Arenas and she took me to various monuments around the city.
 Some of the places she took me included the local cemetery and to a shipwreck called the Lord Lonsdale (an 1899 ship).
 On Friday I went on a tour to Fuerte Bulnes which is a site that early settlers in Patagonia built and lived in.
 It was beautiful but so windy.
 The temperature was pretty low (about 6 degrees Celsius) and there were very strong winds.
 Plus being adjusted to the heat of Santiago made it seem a lot colder.